The domestication of cats

-Humans gave up their nomadic lifestyle and settled on the land.
-Along with the grains which the farmers grew came rodents.
+Humans gave up their nomadic lifestyle and settled on the land, and along with the grains which the farmers grew came rodents.
 A symbiotic relationship formed between cat and man; cats protected grain stores by keeping rodent populations down while gaining protection from larger predators such as wolves.

 In 2000 a group of researchers collected DNA samples from over 900 wildcats throughout the world.
 What they discovered was there are five genetic lineages of wildcats.

 - Felis silvestris silvestris (European wildcat): Europe

 - Felis silvestris bieti (Chinese mountain cat): China

 - Felis silvestris ornata (Asiatic wildcat): Central Asia

 - Felis silvestris cafra (Southern African wildcat): Southern Africa

 - Felis silvestris lybica (African wildcat): Africa and the Middle East

 Researchers also studied the DNA of many domestic cats too (including purebreds) and their DNA is almost identical to that of Felis sylvestris lybica, which tells us that despite there being five groups of wildcats in the world, all domestic cats originated from only one group, Felis sylvestris lybica.

 Unlike dogs, there was no need for man to rely on different types of cat.
 Dogs have been bred for hunting, security and protection, retrieving game from the water and livestock herding.
 Cats have remained relatively unchanged in size compared to their wild ancestors.
 Cat breeds have been selected for their appearance, not performance.

 Domestic cat migration